Shell login - profiles and scripts

 $1, $2, $3, etc. first argument, second, third, etc. You may prefer ${1}, ${2}, etc.

-$* List of all variables entered at the command line, as a string
+$@ List of all variables entered at the command line, as an array (See notes below)

-$@ List of all variables entered at the command line, as an array
+$* List of all variables entered at the command line, as a string (See notes below)

 $# number of command line arguments